-Purpose of this Report
+Purpose of the Annual School Report

-This Annual School Report is a requirement for compliance with Section 3.10.1 Educational and Financial Reporting of the Registration and Accreditation Requirements for Individual Non-Government Schools, under the Education Act 1990 (NSW).
-This Report provides the Macquarie Grammar School Community with reliable and objective information about the School's performance measures and policies, as determined by the Minister for Education, New South Wales.
+This Annual School Report is required to comply with Section 3.10.1 Educational and Financial Reporting of the Registration and Accreditation Requirements for Individual Non-Government Schools, under the Education Act 1990 (NSW).
+It provides the Macquarie Grammar School community with reliable and objective information about the school's performance measures and policies, as determined by the Minister for Education, New South Wales.

-Details about initiatives and developments of significant interest and importance to the School community throughout 2022 and achievements are provided along with other information from the School's Management Software Program (Denbigh) and existing policies and documentation.
-The Report outlines the processes in place, to assure the provision of quality educational experiences for Macquarie Grammar students.
+The report details initiatives, developments of significant interest and importance to the school community throughout 2023, and achievements.
+It also includes information from the School's Management Software Program (Denbigh) and existing policies and documentation.
+The report outlines the processes in place to ensure the provision of quality educational experiences for Macquarie Grammar students.

-The Report is submitted to the NSW Educational Standards Authority (NESA) and is available on the School's website from the 30 June 2023.
-Ultimately, the Report demonstrates accountability and compliance with regulatory bodies, as well as the School Community, and convinces the reader of Macquarie Grammar's quality and effectiveness in fulfilling the needs of students.
-Further information about the School and/or this Report may be obtained by contacting the School.
+This report is submitted to the NSW Educational Standards Authority (NESA) and will be available on the school's website from June 30, 2024.
+Ultimately, the report demonstrates accountability and compliance with regulatory bodies and the school community.
+It affirms Macquarie Grammar's quality and effectiveness in fulfilling the needs of its students.
+Further information about the school and this report can be obtained by contacting the school.